chowyi/pytools/README.md

 # pytools
-Some little tools writen in Python.
+Some little tools written in Python.